mollotoff/terraform-azure-aks/README.md

 ## Why this?

 Why not?
 This implementation provides an easy way to deploy an AWS EKS cluster with autoscaling support for spot instances with a single command with additional addons like the ingress controller along with the EFS provisioner, Vault, Prometheus, Grafana and more to use with EKS.
-You can easily extend the implementation to use on-demans instances as well by extending the node groups in the `main.tf` file (more about this later).
+You can easily extend the implementation to use on-demand instances as well by extending the node groups in the `main.tf` file (more about this later).

 ## TL;DR